radius-project/docs/docs/content/concepts/overview/_index.md

 ## Building cloud-native apps is too difficult today

-App teams today struggle to model and deploy their applicatations.
+App teams today struggle to model and deploy their applications.
 Complex architectures, cross-platform portability requirements, and org-level best-practices all make it difficult to not only model and deploy, but also maintain and troubleshoot large applications.

 Apps today are modeled and deployed with Dockerfiles, Kubernetes CRDs, Helm charts, and infrastructure-as-code templates, with scripts to glue it all together.
 Plus, the range of infrastructure types (cloud, on-premises, serverless) can double or triple the work as teams figure out how to move apps between platforms.